partnerhero/React-Firebase-Boilerplate/README.md

 # React - Redux - Firebase - Serverless Boilerplate

-This is a project template for building modern, scalable React applications using serverless architecture of [Firebase](https://firebase.google.com/) ( Cloud Functions, Firebase Hosting )
+This is a project template for building modern, scalable and affordable React applications using serverless architecture of [Firebase](https://firebase.google.com/) ( Cloud Functions, Firebase Hosting )

 ---